shangdibaozi/KBEngineForUnity/kbe/src/lib/python/Doc/library/subprocess.rst

 .. method:: Popen.terminate()

    Stop the child.
-On Posix OSs the method sends SIGTERM to the child.
+On POSIX OSs the method sends SIGTERM to the child.
 On Windows the Win32 API function :c:func:`TerminateProcess` is called to stop the child.

 .. method:: Popen.kill()

    Kills the child.
-On Posix OSs the function sends SIGKILL to the child.
+On POSIX OSs the function sends SIGKILL to the child.
    On Windows :meth:`kill` is an alias for :meth:`terminate`.